 There are a number of different noise sources that can cause a statutory noise nuisance for example:

 There are certain types of noise that are not covered by the above legislation and we have no legal powers to act, including noise from aircraft, trains and road traffic.
 Some useful links have been provided below offering more information.

-We will investigate the complaint and attempt to resolve the complaint informally.
+If you contact us, we will investigate the complaint and attempt to resolve the complaint informally.
 However where this approach fails we can serve a notice on the offending party requiring them to abate the nuisance.
-Failure to comply with an Abatement Notice is an offence and legal proceedings may result In the case of licensed premises we can liaise with the Licensing Enforcement Team to ensure all licence conditions are being adhered to.
+Failure to comply with an Abatement Notice is an offence and legal proceedings may result In the case of licensed premises we can liaise with our Licensing Enforcement Team to ensure all licence conditions are being adhered to.

 To assist the investigation, you will be issued with log/diary sheets so that you can provide us with the following information:

 In the event an abatement notice is served on the person(s) causing the nuisance and the notice is appealed, you may be required to appear at court and give evidence